Lifailon/WinAPI/README.md

 > You can add endpoints to the module yourself for fast remote communication via API.

-Comparison of module operation with and without threads (on average 3.3 seconds versus 1.4) :
+Comparison of module operation with and without threads (on average 3.3 seconds versus 1.4 seconds):

 ![Image alt](https://github.com/Lifailon/WinAPI/blob/rsa/Screen/Console/Get-Hardware-Threads-Diff.jpg)